alexlambson/python-dict-dots/README.md

 # Python Dict Dots
 A way access values in nested key-value dicts using dot notation.

-I wrote this is reduce the amount of times I will have to do
+I wrote this to reduce the amount of times I will have to do

 ```
 data = None